-- Assign each group a habitat (pond, meadow, forest, or garden) and give each student their data collection notebooks, and each group a piece of chart paper. - 2.
-Divide the chart paper into fourths using a pencil and draw a circle in the center of the paper, overlapping the 4 squares. - 3.
-Have each student document their data in one of the corners of the paper.
-How many trees, shrubs, animals, etc. - 4.
-Have them discuss their findings and come to a consensus about what they saw.
-In the center circle write the agreed upon data. - 5.
-Provide art supplies to create a group drawing or painting of their data on the back. - 6.
+- Assign each group a habitat (pond, meadow, forest, or garden) and give each student their data collection notebooks, and each person a piece of chart paper. - 2.
+Have each student document their data for their habitat on the chart paper.
+How many trees, shrubs, animals, etc. - 3.
+Have them discuss their data charts as a group and come to a consensus about what they saw. - 4.
+Ask each group to create one group data chart that best represents what they saw. - 5.
+Provide art supplies to create a group drawing or painting to document the amount of trees, shrubs, plants, etc. from their data charts. - 6.
 Hang up all habitat artwork and discuss the similarities and differences.
 How do all of the habitats together create an ecosystem?